j-emilsson/pokemon-reddest/README.md

   - Substitute bug
   - Dual-type move effectivness misreport
   - HP-draining moves and Dream Eater may hit through a Substitute
+  - Ethers and Elixirs items not taking PP Ups into account
+  - Bide in link battles
+  - Struggle does not account for any PP Ups
+  - Psychic, Psywave and Night Shade's animation does not wiggle the top 3 screen lines
+  - Psywave can desync a link battle
+  - Fly and Dig do not remove the invulnerable status when prevented from reaching their second stage by paralysis or confusion damage
+  - Healing moves failing when max HP is 255 or 511 points higher than current HP
+  - Switch-out messages do not account for HP underflow
+- Haze can prevent a Pokémon from attacking after curing freeze
+- CoolTrainerFAI switches all the time at 10-20% health instead of 25%
+- Blaine uses Super Potion even when his Pokémon aren't below 10% health
+- Transformed Pokémon are assumed to be Ditto
+- The Pokémon behind the Ghost is identified as seen in the Pokédex even if you didn't use the Silph Scope on it
+- Ghost Pokémon can be identified without the Silph Scope
+- Move swap sound is played from the wrong bank, playing the wrong sound as a result
+- Status-curing items remove stat modifiers
+- AI trainer HUD does not update when it uses healing items
+- Move swaps disallowed while transformed
+- Cinnabar Island's left-facing shore tiles point to invalid Pokémon
+- Star grass tiles don't yield any Pokémon encounters
+- Lt.
+Surge's gym trash cans do not use the proper trash cans for the locks
+- Having a stack of 99 items and adding more can cause memory corruption
+- Bicycle clerk causes text to appear instantly
+- A sign in Route 16 isn't readable at its front
+- A cuttable tree can return and block the player like it was never cut
+- Invisible PCs and Bench Dudes exist at the Celadon Hotel and most of the Safari Zone rest houses
+- The player can jump a ledge to land on top of an NPC
+- Falling through a hole on the Bicycle doesn't reset the music
+- Using the Escape Rope shows letters or JP characters instead of the proper sprite on DMG and doesn't spin correctly on SGB
+- Item Finder won't detect items at X or Y coordinate 0
+- NPCs on the overworld aren't restricted correctly
+- NPCs can treat the bottom row or the rightmost column of a map as offscreen
+- NPC movement delay can be higher than it should be
+- NPCs can randomly load at the corner of the screen when you first enter an area
+- NPCs can be stopped by holding down A at the left side of the Route 12 gate binoculars
+- Trainers' end battle text 2 isn't read correctly
+- Random items can cause Pokémon to evolve
+- Erroneous stone evolutions can cause Pokémon to evolve
+- Using the Pokédoll on the ghost Marowak can allow you to sequence break
+- Glitch Pokémon can corrupt SRAM
+- Glitch moves can have variable PP
+- Smoke puffs from Strength boulders don't show up correctly
+- Fainted parties can be walked around with through resets if poisoned
+- CollisionCheckOnWater doesn't properly check for whether to Surf or not
+- GetBattleTransitionID_IsDungeonMap fails to recognize some maps as dungeon maps
+- The slot machine's tile loading routine loads too many tiles
+- The lucky slot machine in the Game Corner doesn't stop when it should if you get a 7
+- The lucky slot machine in the Game Corner doesn't stop when it should if there are two 7s or BARs on the middle or bottom of the wheel
+- The hidden 40-coin stash in the Game Corner only gives half
+- The splash screen adds 2 more stars than it should
+- The PC screen in the healing machine doesn't flash correctly

 - ### Allow attacks after waking up from SLEEP